reblevins/theblevins2018/content/update/we-have-a-freshman-and-a-middleschooler.en.md

 22-year missions adventure
 --------------------------

-This month marks 22 years ago that we went into missions and started our Youth with an Mission adventure.
+This month marks 22 years ago that we went into missions and started our Youth with a Mission adventure.

 An incredible missionary adventure with God, an adventure in faith and trust, an adventure across borders, an adventure in being dependent on donations, an adventure in wonderful provision, blessings and testimonies.
 *22 years of missions made possible, in part, by you!*